 Welcome to mySaintMiriam.org the online home of Saint Miriam Parish & Friary.
 We are a Franciscan, Old Catholic Parish Community, with a strong emphasis on worship, community, a life of prayer, and where we honor the sacraments, as we proclaim the message of Christ in word and deed, but welcome everyone without reservation!
 We provide a strong Catholic Liturgy, an inclusive Catholic education, and a vibrant welcome to everyone.
 Saint Miriam is located in Flourtown, Pennsylvania, a suburb of Philadelphia.
-We are just minutes from Routes 76, 476, 309, and 202 and our ten acre campus includes Zion Preschool at Saint Miriam, the Historic Union Cemetery of Whitmarsh at Saint Miriam, Friary Bishop’s Chapel, and is also the home to Boy Scout Troop #320, Alcoholics Anonymous Chapter (AA), Recovery, Inc., and as part of our outreach we also lease space to City of Zion Church.
+We are just minutes from Routes 76, 476, 309, and 202 and our ten acre campus includes Zion Preschool at Saint Miriam, the Historic Union Cemetery of Whitmarsh at Saint Miriam, Friary Bishop’s Chapel, and is also the home to Boy Scout Troop #320, Alcoholics Anonymous Chapter (AA), and Recovery, Inc..
 We are designated as a Pro Cathedral, as our diocesan bishop is in residence here and serves as our pastor.
+It’s amazing, huh?

 The king will answer them, ‘I tell all of you with certainty, since you did it for one of the least important of these brothers of mine, you did it for me.’